great-lakes-ai-lab/GreatLakes-TempSensors/ENVIRONMENT_SETUP.md

 ### For Jupyter Notebook Users

+After you have added your virtual environment as a Jupyter kernel (see above), you can carry out the following steps to use your virtual environment as a Jupyter notebook.
 To use a non-GPU environment with Jupyter Notebooks on U-M HPC:

 1. Navigate to the Great Lakes HPC Jupyter service and fill out the job submission form as needed.
 2. In the "Module commands" field, only specify the Anaconda Python module, as no GPU resources are requested.